 EST SINE DIE

 Cremation is a ritual with ancient origins.
 In the far East it has remained unchanged for thousand of years.
-In Europe, by the time of the Roman Empire, it was widely practiced but with the rise of Catholicism, cremation was gradually abandoned in favour of earth burial.
+In Europe, by the time of the Roman Empire, it was widely practiced but with the rise of Catholicism and Islamism, cremation was gradually abandoned in favour of earth burial.

 In 1963 the Catholic Church has lifted the ban on cremation and today it’s chosen by an increasing number of people.
 Since 2001 in Italy it is possible to scatter the ashes.
 Therefore, it’s not forbidden to disperse the ashes in open space after you have informed the local Authority, or preserve them in a urn at home.